Deep Kernel Representation for Image Reconstruction in PET: Computer Simulation Validation

 \subsection{Demonstration of Attention Map for the Kernel Methods}

-To understand how the deep kernel method may improve image reconstruction, Fig. \ref{fig:6} shows the attention weight maps for two different pixels, one from the tumor and the other from the gray matter region.
-These attention maps were generated by reshaping the corresponding row of the kernel matrix for a pixel $j$.
-The traditional MLEM reconstruction can be considered as a special pixel kernel method for which the kernel matrix is the identity matrix.
-As illustrated in Fig. \ref{fig:6}(a), the attention of MLEM just focuses on the current pixel $j$.
+To understand how the deep kernel method may improve image reconstruction, Fig. \ref{fig:attention} illustrates the attention maps for two different ``query'' pixels, one from the tumor and the other from the white matter region.
+These attention maps were generated by reshaping the corresponding row of the kernel matrix for a query pixel $j$.
+The traditional ML-EM reconstruction can be considered as a special pixel-kernel method for which the kernel matrix is the identity matrix.
+As illustrated in Fig. \ref{fig:attention}(b), the attention of ML-EM just focuses on the query pixel $j$ itself.
 No spatial correlation is explored by this pixel kernel.

-The kernel methods are able to exploit spatial correlation from pixels that are considered as neighbors of pixel $j$ by kNN.
-The attention is now not only on the current pixel $j$ but also spreads to similar pixels in the image space, which in turn can help image reconstruction.
-However, neighboring pixels may be falsely identified if $k$ in kNN is large \cite{Wang2015}.
-Without deep learning, the existing kernel model is unable to exclude the effect of those false neighbors, resulting in worse reconstruction as $k$ increases \cite{Wang2015}.
-As shown in Fig. \ref{fig:6}(b), high attention weights also appear in the gray matter region for a tumor pixel, and vice versa.
+The conventional kernel method \cite{Wang2015} is able to exploit spatial correlation from pixels that are considered as neighbors of the query pixel $j$ by kNN.
+The attention is not only on the query pixel but also spreads nonlocally to neighboring pixels (``key'') in the whole image.
+However, these ``key'' pixels may be falsely identified if $k$ in kNN is large (here $k=200$) \cite{Wang2015}.
+Without deep learning, the existing kernel model is unable to exclude the effect of those false neighbors.
+For example, as shown in Fig. \ref{fig:attention}(c), ``key'' pixels in the gray-matter and white-matter regions were falsely assigned with high attention for a query pixel from the tumor, and ``key'' pixels in the gray-matter were also falsely assigned with high attention for a query pixel from the white-matter region.

-In comparison, the deep kernel model with training can learn a way to assign a more appropriate weight to irrelevant pixels even if those pixels are initially included in the $k$ nearest neighbors.
-Fig. \ref{fig:6}(c) shows that with deep learning, attention is predominantly extracted in the tumor region for a tumor pixel and in the gray matter region for a gray matter pixel.
+In comparison, the deep kernel model with training can \txtb{learn feature extraction from data, which leads to} a more appropriate weight to irrelevant ``key'' pixels even if those pixels are initially included in the $k$ nearest neighbors.
+Fig. \ref{fig:attention}(d) shows that with deep learning, attention is predominantly extracted in the tumor region for the tumor query pixel and in the white-matter region for the white-matter query pixel.